VitaliSantalau/mario-memory-match/readme.md

 They can then be loaded by Phaser with `this.image.load('my-image', 'images/my-image.png')`.

-# ESLint
+# TypeScript ESLint

-This template uses a basic `eslint` set up for code linting to help you find and fix common problems in your JavaScript code.
+This template uses a basic `typescript-eslint` set up for code linting.

 It does not aim to be opinionated.